 Manchester Jewish Museum

-Manchester Jewish Museum is a independent museum open to the public whose archive holds a broad collection of artefacts and documents relating to the history of the Manchester Jewish community.
+Manchester Jewish Museum is an independent museum open to the public whose archive holds a broad collection of artefacts and documents relating to the history of Manchester Jewish communities.

 Archive Description

 The Museum’s collection charts the many stories and experiences of Mancunian Jewish life.
-The archives tell the stories of lives of Jewish people from all over the world and how Jewish communities were established and diversified.
-This includes personal objects that were brought to Manchester, objects relating to trades, religious practice, hobbies and domestic life.
+The archives reveal the stories of the lives of Jewish people who travelled from all over the world and how Jewish communities in Greater Manchester were established and diversified.
+This includes personal objects that were brought to Manchester, objects relating to trades, religious practice, hobbies and domestic and communal life.

-The Museum’s main oral history collection consists of interviews given by Jewish people living in Manchester from the 1970s and 1980s.
-The topics covered in the interviews include immigration, home and school life, work, politics, anti-Semitism, war and religion.
-Since the museum opened, it has recorded interviews with prominent members of the Jewish community from the 1980s onward and have also collected recordings of Jewish musical performances, lectures and events held in the community.
+The Museum’s oral history collection consists of interviews given by Jewish people living in Manchester.
+The topics covered in the interviews include migration, home and school life, work, politics, antisemitism, war, religion and identity.
 The museum also holds many interviews with Holocaust survivors and refugees from Nazism in the 1930s.
+The photograph collection of over 20,000 images portrays the life of one of the UK’s earliest migrant communities.
+The photographs have historic and architectural interest, recording both community life and communal buildings that no longer exist.

 Access Information

-The museum will re-open in 2021 and access to view material in the archives can be arranged by contacting the curator Alex Cropper.
-They will be available at curator@manchesterjewishmuseum.com after November 2020 for advice on how to access material.
+Access to view material in the archives can be arranged by contacting the curator Alex Cropper at curator@manchesterjewishmuseum.com.

 Online Accessibility